Ali-Azmoud/flutter_xlider/README.md

 ### Minimum Distance

-when using range slider, the minimum distance between two handlers can be defined using `minimumDistance` option
+When using range slider, the minimum distance between two handlers can be defined using `minimumDistance` option

 ```dart
 FlutterSlider(